ShamSinha/ImageGenControlNet/README.md

 See [final_pipeline.ipynb](/final_pipeline.ipynb) for the final output.

+## Aspect ratio

 In [aspect_ratio.ipynb](/aspect_ratio.ipynb), it was demonstrated that for a given text prompt, we have two different depth images: one with an aspect ratio of 1:1 and the other with an aspect ratio close to 16:9.

+Yes we can generate different aspect ratio image from Stable Diffusion.

 ## Reducing Generation Latency